cainus/continuity/README.md

 #continuity

-This is a work in progress!
+###This is a work in progress!

-get environment variables from multiple popular CI servers/services in a uniform form.
+###Get environment variables from multiple popular CI servers/services in a uniform form.

 Supported services:

 *circle-ci
 *codeship
 *drone